- Whiplash from motor vehicle accidents is a common cause of neck pain.

 Neck pain can signal overuse problems, most commonly with the structures of the cervical spine (neck).
 Only in rare instances is neck pain a sign of a systemic illness.
-Although the pain may be severe, the good news is that most people with neck pain improve within 1 - 2 weeks, and the vast majority are over their episodes in 8 - 12 weeks.
+Although the pain may be severe, the good news is that most people with neck pain improve within 1–2 weeks, and the vast majority is over their episodes in 8–12 weeks.

 The common mechanical disorders that cause neck pain are the following:

-In most circumstances, a medical history and physical examination are the key parts of an evaluation required to diagnose neck pain/disorders.
-In some cases, individuals who do not respond to starting therapy may undergo specialized radiographic tests, such as plain X-rays, magnetic resonance imaging (MRI), or computerized tomography to screen for additional problems of soft tissues, herniated discs, spinal stenosis, tumors, or nerve injuries.
+A medical history and physical examination are the key parts of an evaluation.
+Individuals who do not respond to initial therapy may undergo plain X-rays, magnetic resonance imaging (MRI), or computerized tomography.

 The best way to live with neck pain is to try to prevent it.
-The best things you can do to prevent neck pain are pay attention to your body, exercise, eat right, and maintain a healthy lifestyle.
-In addition, do not sit at the computer for hours without getting up frequently to stretch the neck and back.
-Take the stress of the day out of your neck muscles and do your exercise routine.
-If you smoke, stop.
+Take stretch breaks if at the computer for long.
 Smoking is a predisposing factor for neck pain.
 If you are overweight, try to increase your activity level and eat healthier to get into shape.

-Updated December 2020 by Cheryl Crow, MOT, OTR/L, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated April 2023 by Kanika Monga, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.